• Skip to main content

 SANY Heavy Industry Co. is a Chinese heavy equipment manufacturing company headquartered in Changsha, Hunan Province.

-Founded in 1989, it is the world's 3rd-largest heavy equipment manufacturer and the first in its industry in China.
+Founded in 1989, it is the world’s 3rd-largest heavy equipment manufacturer and the first in the forklift industry in China.

 Besides heavy equipment, SANY also offers heavy-duty forklifts.